Alex Lawson

 Alex Lawson (born January 31, 1994) is an American tennis player who specializes in doubles.

-Lawson has a career-high ATP doubles ranking of world No. 101 achieved on 25 July 2022 and a singles ranking of world No. 1373 achieved on 15 August 2022.

-He has reached 28 career doubles finals posting a record of 8 wins and 22 losses, which includes a 4–12 record in ATP Challenger finals.
+He has a career-high ATP doubles ranking of world No. 101 achieved on 25 July 2022.
+He has reached 30 career doubles finals posting a record of 8 wins and 22 losses, which includes a 4–12 record in ATP Challenger finals.

+Career

 He won the 2018 Granby Challenger alongside Chinese player Zhe Li, the 2019 Gatineau Challenger with Aussie Marc Polmans, the 2021 Cleveland Open and the Segovia Challenger pairing up with compatriot Robert Galloway.

 Lawson made his ATP main draw debut at the 2016 Hall of Fame Tennis Championships on grass courts in Newport, USA where he was given a wildcard entry into the main doubles draw alongside compatriot Mackenzie McDonald.
 They were defeated in the first round in two tie-break sets by British brother duo Neal Skupski and Ken Skupski 6–7(4–7), 6–7(7–9).